JuliaPhysics/Measurements.jl/README.md

 ### Correlation Between Variables ###

-Here you can see example of how correlated variables are treated within the
+Here you can see examples of how correlated variables are treated within the
 package:

 ``` julia